Pandora: Documentation en: PandoraFMS Engineering

 - min_critical: Minimum value that activates the CRITICAL status.

-- talert_snmp: Configuration of SNMP alerts.
+- talert_snmp: SNMP alert configuration.

 - talert_templates: Alert templates.